KarthikIthikash12/Ex.No.2/README.md

 4. Meta (technical and detailed)

-5. Cohere (balanced but less uniqu
+5. Cohere (balanced but less unique).

 # Result : The Prompt for the above problem statement executed successfully.